Weapons seized during the operation.

-Police arrested 54 Israeli and Palestinians suspected of trafficking weapons, drugs and stolen goods, following a year-long investigation conducted by an undercover agent, the Israeli Police announced Tuesday.
+Police arrested 54 Israelis and Palestinians suspected of trafficking weapons, drugs and stolen goods, following a year-long investigation conducted by an undercover agent, the Israel Police announced on Tuesday.

-Some 100 Israelis and Palestinians are suspected of having been involved in the criminal activity uncovered during this operation, of which 54 were arrested at the first stage of arrests on Tuesday morning, Rosenfeld told The Jerusalem Post.
+Some 100 Israelis and Palestinians are suspected of having been involved in the criminal activity uncovered during the operation, of which 54 were arrested in the first stage of arrests on Tuesday morning, Rosenfeld told The Jerusalem Post.

 Four more weapons were also seized on Tuesday morning.

-The gangs are suspected of having carried out hundreds of thefts across the country over a long period of time.
+The gangs are suspected of having carried out hundreds of thefts across the country over an extended period.
 According to police, the gangs worked as an operational unit, gathering information, carrying out meticulous field preparations and operational planning, and using vehicles and trucks with duplicate license plates to perpetrate burglaries, mainly of businesses.

-Speaking at a police ceremony held earlier in the morning, Police Commissioner Roni Alsheich said: "This operation is simply amazing, in its scope, its daring, its results, not least because of the important and effective interfaces between the police, the State Prosecutor's Office and the IDF, shoulder to shoulder in order to truly achieve these achievements.
-In the end, this activity of ours has achieved in the short term and long term good results and personal security for the citizens of Israel."
+Speaking at a police ceremony held earlier in the morning, Police Commissioner Roni Alsheich said: “This operation is simply amazing – in its scope, its daring, its results; not least because of the important and effective interfaces between the police, the State Prosecutor’s Office and the IDF, shoulder to shoulder in order to truly achieve these results.
+In the end, this activity of ours has achieved, in the short term and long term, good results and personal security for the citizens of Israel.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>